Breaching 1.5°C: Give me the odds

 Download

+The working paper version is available for free (open access) here.
 But a much nicer looking version is available at the manuscript repository here.
 This version is done using Quarto and contains links to the code and data used in the paper.
+The paper is forthcoming in the International Journal of Forecasting.